Useful Notes / South Koreans with Marines

 .
 Most of the army at that time was more like a gendarmerie than a full army; when the North rolled its troops across the South, they curbstomped South Korea, until the United States decided to step in (and for a while afterward); the ROKAF later Took a Level in Badass

 , but a Chinese

-voluntary army was sent by Mao Zedong, partly to help Kim Il-sung and partly because Mao feared China would be attacked by the U.S. via Manchuria and partly because Mao wanted to avoid having northern China flooded with North Korean refugees; a grinding war ensued until 1953, ending with Korea still being divided into two.
+army was sent by Mao Zedong, partly to help Kim Il-sung, partly because Mao feared China would be attacked by the U.S. via Manchuria and partly because Mao wanted to avoid having northern China flooded with North Korean refugees; a grinding war ensued until 1953, ending with Korea still being divided into two.

-South Korea is a key ally of the United States; it is said that losing South Korea (to North Korea or China) will be disastrous for Asia, and Japan is having doubts about America's ability to protect the region and is considering wheter it should make its own Kaiju Defense Force
+South Korea is a key ally of the United States; it is said that losing South Korea (to North Korea or China) would be disastrous for America, and Japan is having doubts about America's ability to protect the region and is considering whether it should make its own Kaiju Defense Force

 as badass as shown in anime.
 Japan's concerns have been curbed somewhat by a new American foreign policy emphasizing focus on East Asia and the Pacific, although confidence is a bit shaky once again.

 The Republic of Korea Navy is building a light aircraft carrier and plans to be a blue-water navy by 2020...if the North doesn't invade before then.

 The South Korean Armed Forces is modeled after the way the U.S. military worked between the National Security Act of 1947